truenas/documentation/content/CORE/CORETutorials/Storage/Pools/StorageEncryption.md

 ---
 title: "Storage Encryption"
-description: "This article describes how to encrypt a storage pool in TrueNAS CORE."
+description: "This article describes how to encrypt a storage pool or dataset in TrueNAS CORE, lock and unlock encrypted datasets, manage encryption, and migrate from GELI encryption to ZFS encryption."
 weight: 25
 aliases: /core/storage/pools/storageencryption/
 tags:
-- corestorage
 - coreencryption
+- corepool
+- coredataset
 - coresed
 ---